KULR to Introduce All-New Modular Energy Platform, KULR ONE, at CES 2023

 • 2023 Indy 500® Ticket Raffle

 SAN DIEGO, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. (NYSE American: KULR) (the "Company" or "KULR"), a leading energy management platform company accelerating the global transition to a sustainable electrification economy, today announced it will introduce its all-new modular energy platform, KULR ONE, at CES 2023, Jan.
+27, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. KULR (the "Company" or "KULR"), a leading energy management platform company accelerating the global transition to a sustainable electrification economy, today announced it will introduce its all-new modular energy platform, KULR ONE, at CES 2023, Jan.
 5-8, 2023.

 In addition to unveiling and demoing its new modular energy platform, KULR will showcase its proprietary, AI-driven vibration reduction solution, KULR VIBE, along with its other industry-leading solutions, SafeCase and CellCheck at booth #6357 in the West Hall of the Las Vegas Conventional Center.